watr-app/app/README.md

 Source code for the Watr.
 Android application, built during the [Metropolia University of Applied Sciences](https://www.metropolia.fi) Mobile Health Applications course.

-The JavaDoc for this repository can be found at TODO.
+The JavaDoc for this repository can be found at https://watr-app.github.io/app.

 ## Package reference